enketo/enketo/packages/enketo-express/tutorials/10-configure.md

 An array of theme names to enable.
 This can be used to disable certain themes.
 If this configuration item is absent or an empty array, all installed themes will be enabled.

-## support
+## 👉 support

--   **email: The email address your users can contact when they experience problems with the service.**
+-   **email**: The email address your users can contact when they experience problems with the service.

 ## widgets